SlimIO/Governance/README.md

 > Note: The agent work in standalone with all features (Alerting, Aggregation, Interface, Reporting etc..).
 Centralisation is optional.

+What are the weakness of our product?

+- Javascript is not statically compiled..
+So we have to embed Node.js (which include V8 Engine) with the core (it cost ~ **17Mo** in size).
+- There is some isolation issues when addons are running in the same process.
+We are working to fix these issues in the long-term with Asynchronous Realm and Node.js Workers to run custom Addons.
+- V8 require high amount of memory to optimize slow interpreted code into low level machine code (CSA etc).
+This is the price we pay for most of the listed top strengths (We truly believe that this trade is beneficial in the long term).

 ## Documentation
 - [How to contribute to N-API Addons](./docs/native_addons.md)